dln/ktoolbox/README.md

 # Kubernetes toolbox

-A utility script to launch a shell in a semi-persistent pod on a cluster, with TTL.
+Launch a shell in a semi-persistent pod on a cluster, with automatic expiration when idle.

 When running `ktoolbox` it will check if an existing toolbox pod is running, then exec into it and start a bash shell.
 If the pod does not exist, or has